dongnan-cn/kafka-simulator/README.md

 - **Data/Model Layer**: Data structures for inter-layer communication

 ## Future Enhancements
-- Support for Avro message format
 - Integration with Schema Registry
 - Advanced monitoring metrics (throughput, latency)
 - Message browsing and search functionality
 - Enhanced visualization of consumer group rebalancing
+- Support for additional message formats (Protobuf, etc.)
+- Multi-language support for UI (beyond English)

 ## Contributing
 This project is open for contributions.
 If you would like to add new features or improve existing ones, please follow the guidelines in the project plan (plan.md).